 - Maintain regular communication with the Rel Ed office throughout the entire planning and implementing of the fundraiser

-W4C teens prepare to throw a snowball at High School Discipleship Weekend
+Teens prepare to throw snowballs at High School Discipleship Weekend

 If you have an idea for a fundraiser, submit this Parent-Led Fundraiser Plan Proposal.
 Once completed, the Religious Education department will review the proposal and get back to you within one week with more information.